 It is a Brut prosecco – which I personally love and is crafted from 100% prosecco grapes.
 While I was in Italy last summer I sadly did not have a chance to visit the region where prosecco hails from but I hope to return in the future with a full tour of the area and a sampling of as much prosecco as possible.

-While Voveti prosecco is delicious on its own, with a sharp and graceful profile, it’s even better turned into a prosecco cocktail.
+While Voveti prosecco is delicious on its own, with a sharp and graceful profile, it’s even better turned into a prosecco mimosa cocktail.
 I’m not a huge fan of the standard mimosa – the orange juice in my opinion completely overpowers the gentle and subtle bubblyness of the prosecco and just takes over all tasting notes.
-When I make mimosa with prosecco, I go for clementine and lime instead.
+When I make a prosecco mimosa, I go for clementine and lime instead.

 Clementines and limes make for a much better pairing.
 In these clementine and lime mimosas I used juice, zest and sliced rounds of both fruits to enhance the flavor.
 With a tablespoon of clementine juice and a teaspoon of lime juice in each cocktail the fresh fruit juice does not overpower the crisp Voveti prosecco – instead complementing the already lightly fruity notes.
 The zest adds a bit of sharpness and the sliced rounds allow you to muddle your drink if you prefer or just create a nice presentation of the beverage.